UBC-MDS/524_Group5/CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Supportive, encouraging and open-minded attitude towards diverging opinions
+* Respect and understanding of culture and language differences and barriers

 Examples of unacceptable behavior by participants include: